Learn More About Eating Disorders and Disordered Eating

 - Practice self-care: Engage in activities that bring joy and relaxation, such as meditation, yoga, or spending time in nature.

-- Be patient with yourself: Recovery from an eating disorder is a journey, not a destination.
-It is important to be patient and kind to yourself, and celebrate small victories along the way.
+- Be patient: Recovery from an eating disorder is a journey, not a destination.
+It is important to be patient and celebrate small victories along the way.

 Remember that eating disorder recovery is possible and everyone's journey is unique.
-It's important to find what works best for you and to have patience and perseverance in the process, acknowledging relapses, if they happen, and treating them accordingly.
+It's important to have patience and perseverance in the process, acknowledging relapses, if they happen, and treating them accordingly.

 What precipitates a relapse?
 Dr. Strober says it’s usually tied to some kind of life stress.
 "Sometimes people lose weight as a result of that stressful life event, not with the intent of losing 30, 40, even 50 percent of their natural body weight.
 But there's some switch mechanism and the illness re-emerges."